Château de Falaise

-The Château de Falaise is a castle from the 12th–13th century, located in the south of the commune of Falaise ("cliff" in French) in the département of Calvados, in the region of Normandy, France.
+The Château de Falaise is a 12th-13th century castle, located in the south of the commune of Falaise ("cliff" in French) in the département of Calvados, in the region of Normandy, France.
 William the Conqueror, the son of Duke Robert of Normandy, was born at an earlier castle on the same site in about 1028.
 William went on to conquer England and become king, and possession of the castle descended through his heirs until the 13th century, when it was captured by King Philip II of France.
 Because of his association to the location (though not the existing physical structure) it is also known as Château Guillaume le Conquérant or William the Conqueror's Castle.

 Possession of the castle changed hands several times during the Hundred Years' War.
 The castle was abandoned during the 17th century.
 Since 1840 it has been protected as a monument historique.